Virtual Follow Me Home Guide

 Board for freelance & contract work

 Nothing can stop Intuit designers from gathering deep customer empathy, not even a pandemic.
-This guide was put together by the Intuit community at the beginning of April 2020 to share the ins and outs of gathering qualitative customer data through adapting a “Follow-Me-Home”, or Design Thinking method to a virtual setting.
+This guide was compiled by the Intuit community in the beginning of April 2020 to share the ins and outs of gathering qualitative customer data through adapting a “Follow-Me-Home”, or Design Thinking method, to a virtual setting.
 The guide was shared organically as a resource and encouragement to continue keeping the customer at the center of all we do.

 Writers: Susan Tiss, Joanna Vernik